-- s.
+- m.
+History of myocardial infarction or congestive heart failure. - n.
+History of cardiomyopathy or hypertrophy. - o.
+Any personal history of hypertrophic cardiomyopathy or a family history of hypertrophic cardiomyopathy, unless the applicant is asymptomatic with a normal echocardiogram performed within the previous 12 months. - p.
+History of myocarditis or pericarditis unless the individual is free of all cardiac symptoms, does not require medical therapy, and has a normal electrocardiogram and a normal echocardiogram for at least 12 months after the event. - q.
+History of recurrent myocarditis or pericarditis. - r.
+Tachycardia as indicated by a resting heart rate of more than 100 beats per minute present on three or more separate measurements. - s.
 History of congenital anomalies of the heart and great vessels other than the following conditions.
-Excepted conditions require an otherwise normal current echocardiogram within the last 12 months. - (1) Dextrocardia with situs inversus without any other anomalies. - (2) Ligated or occluded patent ductus arteriosus. - (3) Corrected atrial septal defect without residua. - (4) Patent foramen ovale. - (5) Corrected ventricular septal defect without residua. - t.
-History of recurrent syncope or presyncope, including black out, fainting, loss or alteration of level of consciousness (excludes single episode of vasovagal reaction with identified trigger such as venipuncture) unless it has not recurred during the preceding 2 years while off all medication for treatment of this condition. - u.
-Unexplained ongoing or recurring cardiopulmonary symptoms (to include but not limited to syncope, presyncope, chest pain, palpitations, and dyspnea on exertion). - v.
-History of Postural Orthostatic Tachycardia Syndrome. - w.
+Excepted conditions require the applicant to be asymptomatic with an otherwise normal current echocardiogram within the previous 12 months and no residual symptoms (e.g., pulmonary hypertension, myocardial dysfunction, or arrythmia). - (1) Dextrocardia with situs inversus without any other anomalies. - (2) Ligated or occluded patent ductus arteriosus. - (3) Corrected atrial septal defect without residua. - (4) Patent foramen ovale. - (5) Corrected ventricular septal defect without residua. - t.
+History of recurrent syncope or presyncope, including black out, fainting, loss or alteration of level of consciousness (excludes single episode of vasovagal reaction with identified trigger such as venipuncture) unless it has not recurred during the previous 24 months while off all medication for treatment of this condition. - u.
+Unexplained cardiopulmonary symptoms (including, but not limited to, syncope, presyncope, chest pain, palpitations, and dyspnea on exertion) in the previous 12 months. - v.
+History of Postural Orthostatic Tachycardia Syndrome (POTS) or syndrome of inappropriate sinus tachycardia (IST). - w.
 History of rheumatic fever if associated with rheumatic heart disease or indication for ongoing prophylactic medication.

-5.12.
+6.12.
 ABDOMINAL ORGANS AND GASTROINTESTINAL SYSTEM.